Kyrios0/SGX-Protect/demo/README.md

 # SGX-Protect Demo

-- First generate the normal .exe at here
+- First generate the normal .exe/.dll at here

-- run enc.py with normal.exe to get enc.exe (you can release it)
+- run enc.py with normal.exe (and .map) to get enc.exe (you can release it)

-- run TLS module to get the key
+- run enc.exe TLS module to get the key

-- run restore.cpp with key to decrypt enc.exe and execute it.
+- run restore function in enc.exe with key to decrypt other function in enc.exe then you can execute it.

->